In Washington, ‘classified’ is synonymous with ‘controversy’

 “The Committee is concerned that President Biden has compromised sources and methods with his own mishandling of classified documents,” Comer wrote.

-Biden said this week he was surprised to learn about the documents, which were discovered in November but whose existence only became public this week.
-He said he didn’t know what kind of information they contained, and he said his team “did what they should have done” when they were found.
+Biden said Thursday that he is “cooperating fully and completely” with the Justice Department.
+He previously said he was “surprised” to learn that documents were in his old office.
+Biden said he he didn’t know what kind of information they contained, and he said his team “did what they should have done” when they were found.

 “The Penn Biden Center would have turned this stuff in, it would have gone to the Archives, and that would have been the end of it,” he said.